 Symptoms of tongue-tie

-- Tongue can’t poke out past the lips
+- the tongue can’t poke out past the lips

-- Tongue tip can’t touch the roof of the mouth
+- the tongue tip can’t touch the roof of the mouth

-- Tongue can’t be moved sideways to the corners of the mouth
+- the tongue can’t be moved sideways to the corners of the mouth

-- Tongue tip may look flat or square, instead of pointy when extended
+- the tongue tip may look flat or square, instead of pointy when extended

-- Tongue tip may look notched or heart-shaped
+- the tongue tip may look notched or heart-shaped

 - A baby with tongue-tie may have difficulties breastfeeding or bottle-feeding